kyuupichan/electrumx/docs/PROTOCOL.rst

 Protocol version 1.2 introduces new methods `blockchain.block.headers`, `mempool.get_fee_histogram`.

-`blockchain.block.get_chunk` and all methods beginning `blockchain.address.` are deprecated and support will be removed in some future protocol version.
+* `blockchain.block.get_chunk` and all methods beginning
+ `blockchain.address.` are deprecated and support will be removed in some future protocol version.
 You should update your code to use `blockchain.block.headers` and `Script Hashes`_ with the scripthash methods introduced in protocol 1.1 instead.

+* `blockchain.transaction.get` now have the optional parameter *verbose*.
+ In verbose mode (default=False) the transaction is deserialized in JSON.
+ Also, if the transaction is included in a block, the related blockhash is returned.
+ Note: On some coins verbose mode may not be available and an error is returned.

 blockchain.block.headers
 ========================